Happier Now: How to stop Chasing Perfection and Embrace Every Day Moments (Even the Difficult Ones)

-This speech is targeted at women to encourage them to connect to their true purpose, learn how to deal with fear, and move from a position of strength to achieve significant growth and fulfillment in their careers and beyond.
-Nataly has spent her career in male-dominated industries and doesn’t deny that women face significant challenges in the workplace, as well as trying to balance their usually extremely high expectations of themselves with often out of date societal expectations.
-She offers women audience frank stories, paradigm shifts in thinking, and practical strategies to help them unlock more of their potential without losing their sanity.
+In this powerful and honest talk, Nataly encourages women to cultivate their true purpose, learn how to deal with fear, and connect to their best self to move from a position of strength to achieve significant growth and fulfillment in their careers and beyond.
+Having spent her career in male-dominated industries of venture capital, finance, and technology, Nataly acknowledges the significant challenges women face in the workplace and the frustrations of trying to balance extremely high personal expectations with often out-of date-societal expectations.
+In offering frank stories and paradigm shifts in thinking, Nataly reveals practical strategies to help women cultivate a personal sense of well-being, and by connecting with their best self, lean into fear, deal with bias, and ultimately unlock more of their potential without losing their sanity.

 Are you stressed out about work and money?
 Yup, thought so.
 Nataly Kogan offers some tips.